Success0452/BlogApi/DOCUMENTATION.md

 `Request Body:`

-title (string): The title of the post. content (string): The content of the post. image (string, optional): The URL of an image associated with the post.
+`title (string): The title of the post.`
+`content (string): The content of the post.`
+`image (string, optional): The URL of an image associated with the post.`

-Response:
+### Response:

-msg (string): A message indicating the result of the creation process. status (number): The HTTP status code (Accepted - 202) indicating success.
+`msg (string): A message indicating the result of the creation process.` `status (number): The HTTP status code (Accepted - 202) indicating success.`

-Update Post
+##### Update Post

-Route: /api/posts/:postId
+`Route: /api/posts/:postId`
-Request Type: PATCH
+`Request Type: PATCH`
 Description:
-This endpoint allows users to update a specific post by its ID.
+`This endpoint allows users to update a specific post by its ID.`

-Request Body:
+##### Request Body:

-content (string): The updated content of the post.
+`content (string): The updated content of the post.`

-Parameters:
+`Parameters:`

-postId (string): The ID of the post to update.
+`postId (string): The ID of the post to update.`

-Response:
+#### Response:

-msg (string): A message indicating the result of the update process. status (number): The HTTP status code (Accepted - 202) indicating success.
+`msg (string): A message indicating the result of the update process.` status (number): The HTTP status code (Accepted - 202) indicating success.`

-Soft Delete Post
+### Soft Delete Post
-Route: /api/posts/:postId/soft
+`Route: /api/posts/:postId/soft`
-Request Type: PATCH
+`Request Type: PATCH`

 Description:
-This endpoint allows users to perform a soft delete on a specific post by its ID.
+- This endpoint allows users to perform a soft delete on a specific post by its ID.
 The post will be marked as deleted but not completely removed from the database.

-Request Body:
+#### Request Body:

-This endpoint does not require a request body.
+- This endpoint does not require a request body.

-Parameters:
+#### Parameters:

-postId (string): The ID of the post to soft delete.
+`postId (string): The ID of the post to soft delete.`

-Response:
+#### Response:

-msg (string): A message indicating the result of the soft delete process. status (number): The HTTP status code (Accepted - 202) indicating success.
+`msg (string): A message indicating the result of the soft delete process` `status (number): The HTTP status code (Accepted - 202) indicating success.`

-Hard Delete Post
+### Hard Delete Post
-Route: /api/posts/:postId/hard
+`Route: /api/posts/:postId/hard`
-Request Type: DELETE
+`Request Type: DELETE`

-Description:
+`Description:`
-This endpoint allows users to perform a hard delete on a specific post by its ID.
+- This endpoint allows users to perform a hard delete on a specific post by its ID.
 The post will be completely removed from the database.

-Request Body:
+#### Request Body:

-This endpoint does not require a request body.
+### This endpoint does not require a request body.

-Parameters:
+`Parameters:`

-postId (string): The ID of the post to hard delete.
+`postId (string): The ID of the post to hard delete.`

-Response:
+#### Response:

-msg (string): A message indicating the result of the hard delete process. status (number): The HTTP status code (Accepted - 202) indicating success.
+`msg (string): A message indicating the result of the hard delete process.` `status (number): The HTTP status code (Accepted - 202) indicating success.`

-Upload Post Image
+### Upload Post Image

-Route: /api/posts/upload-post-image
+`Route: /api/posts/upload-post-image`

-Request Type: POST
+`Request Type: POST`
-Description:
+`Description:`
-This endpoint allows users to upload an image associated with a post to the cloud using Cloudinary.
+- This endpoint allows users to upload an image associated with a post to the cloud using Cloudinary.

-Request Body:
+### Request Body:

-This endpoint does not require a request body.
+- This endpoint does not require a request body.

-Response:
+`Response:`

-msg (string): A message indicating the result of the upload process. status (number): The HTTP status code (Accepted - 202) indicating success. url (string): The URL of the uploaded image. public_id (string): The public ID of the uploaded image on Cloudinary. type (string): The type of the uploaded image. filename (string): The filename of the uploaded image.
+`msg (string): A message indicating the result of the upload process.` `status (number): The HTTP status code (Accepted - 202) indicating success.` `url (string): The URL of the uploaded image.` `public_id (string): The public ID of the uploaded image on Cloudinary.` `type (string): The type of the uploaded image.` `filename (string): The filename of the uploaded image.`

-ADMIN Route
+#### ADMIN Route
+## Please note that all request to be made to the blog route requires a `Bearer Token` which can be gotten only when a user has already registered and is logged in.

-Create Admin
+## Create Admin

-Route: /api/admin/create
-Request Type: POST
-Description:
+- **Route:** `/api/admin/create`
+- **Request Type:** POST
-This endpoint allows admin users to create a new admin user account.
+- **Description:** This endpoint allows admin users to create a new admin user account.
 Only admin users can access this endpoint.

-Request Body:

-full_name (string): The full name of the new admin user. username (string): The username of the new admin user. email (string): The email address of the new admin user. password (string): The password of the new admin user.
+**Request Body:**

+json
+{
+  "full_name": "string",
+  "username": "string",
+  "email": "string",
+  "password": "string"
+}

+To format these texts in GitHub README format to make them more readable, you can use Markdown.
+Here's how you can structure and format the content:

+markdown
+Copy code
+## Create Admin

+- **Route:** `/api/admin/create`
+- **Request Type:** POST
+- **Description:** This endpoint allows admin users to create a new admin user account.
+Only admin users can access this endpoint.

+**Request Body:**

+json
+{
+  "full_name": "string",
+  "username": "string",
+  "email": "string",
+  "password": "string"
+}
 Response:

-msg (string): A message indicating the result of the creation process. status (number): The HTTP status code (Accepted - 202) indicating success.
+json
+Copy code
+{
+  "msg": "string",
+  "status": 202
+}
 Post Admin Information
 Route: /api/admin
 Request Type: POST
-Description:
-This endpoint allows admin users to create new blog posts.
+Description: This endpoint allows admin users to create new blog posts.
 Only admin users can access this endpoint.
 Request Body:

-title (string): The title of the blog post. content (string): The content of the blog post. image (string, optional): The URL of an image associated with the blog post.
+json
+Copy code
+{
+  "title": "string",
+  "content": "string",
+  "image": "string (optional)"
+}

 Response:

-msg (string): A message indicating the result of the creation process. status (number): The HTTP status code (Accepted - 202) indicating success.
+{
+  "msg": "string",
+  "status": 202
+}
 Get All Statistics
 Route: /api/admin
 Request Type: GET
-Description:
-This endpoint allows admin users to retrieve statistics related to the application, including the number of users, blog posts, and comments.
+Description: This endpoint allows admin users to retrieve statistics related to the application, including the number of users, blog posts, and comments.
 Only admin users can access this endpoint.

-Request Body:

-This endpoint does not require a request body.
+Request Body: This endpoint does not require a request body.

 Response:

-msg (string): A message indicating the result of the retrieval process. status (number): The HTTP status code (Accepted - 202) indicating success. noOfUser (number): The total number of registered users. noOfPost (number): The total number of blog posts. noOfComment (number): The total number of comments.
+{
+  "msg": "string",
+  "status": 202,
+  "noOfUser": "number",
+  "noOfPost": "number",
+  "noOfComment": "number"
+}
 Toggle User Post Access
 Route: /api/admin/toggle/:id
 Request Type: POST
-Description:
-This endpoint allows admin users to toggle the post access of a specific user by their ID.
+Description: This endpoint allows admin users to toggle the post access of a specific user by their ID.
 If the user's access is toggled, they will be restricted from posting.
 Parameters:

 id (string): The ID of the user to toggle.
 Response:

-msg (string): A message indicating the result of the toggle process. status (number): The HTTP status code (Accepted - 202) indicating success.
+{
+  "msg": "string",
+  "status": 202
+}
 Delete Post
 Route: /api/admin/delete/:postId
 Request Type: DELETE
-Description:
-This endpoint allows admin users to delete a specific post by its ID.
+Description: This endpoint allows admin users to delete a specific post by its ID.
 Only admin users can access this endpoint.
 Parameters:

 postId (string): The ID of the post to delete.
 Response:

-msg (string): A message indicating the result of the delete process. status (number): The HTTP status code (Accepted - 202) indicating success.
+{
+  "msg": "string",
+  "status": 202
+}
 Please note that these endpoints are restricted to admin users and require proper authentication and authorization to access them.

 Comment Route
 Retrieve Comments
 Route: /api/posts/:postId/comments
 Request Type: GET
-Description:
-This endpoint allows users to retrieve all comments associated with a specific blog post by its ID.
+Description: This endpoint allows users to retrieve all comments associated with a specific blog post by its ID.
 Parameters:

 postId (string): The ID of the blog post to retrieve comments for.
 Response:

-msg (string): A message indicating the result of the retrieval process. status (number): The HTTP status code (OK - 200) indicating success. comments (array of objects): An array of comment objects associated with the blog post.
+{
+  "msg": "string",
+  "status": 200,
+  "comments": [array of comment objects]
+}
 Retrieve Specific Comment
 Route: /api/posts/:postId/:commentId
 Request Type: GET
-Description:
-This endpoint allows users to retrieve a specific comment associated with a blog post and comment ID.
+Description: This endpoint allows users to retrieve a specific comment associated with a blog post and comment ID.
 Parameters:

 postId (string): The ID of the blog post. commentId (string): The ID of the comment to retrieve.
 Response:

-msg (string): A message indicating the result of the retrieval process. status (number): The HTTP status code (OK - 200) indicating success. comment (object): The comment object retrieved.
+{
+  "msg": "string",
+  "status": 200,
+  "comment": {object}
+}
 Add Comment
 Route: /api/posts/:postId/comments
 Request Type: POST
-Description:
-This endpoint allows users to add a new comment to a specific blog post by its ID.
+Description: This endpoint allows users to add a new comment to a specific blog post by its ID.

-Parameters:
+### Parameters:

-postId (string): The ID of the blog post to add the comment to.
+`postId (string): The ID of the blog post to add the comment to.`

-Request Body:
+### Request Body:

-text (string): The text content of the comment. image (string, optional): The URL of an image associated with the comment.
+`text (string): The text content of the comment.` `image (string, optional): The URL of an image associated with the comment.`

-Response:
+### Response:

-msg (string): A message indicating the result of the addition process. status (number): The HTTP status code (OK - 200) indicating success.
+`msg (string): A message indicating the result of the addition process.` `status (number): The HTTP status code (OK - 200) indicating success.`

-Update Comment
+## Update Comment
-Route: /api/posts/:postId/:commentId
+`Route: /api/posts/:postId/:commentId`
-Request Type: PATCH
+`Request Type: PATCH`

-Description:
+### Description:
-This endpoint allows users to update the content of a specific comment associated with a blog post and comment ID.
+- This endpoint allows users to update the content of a specific comment associated with a blog post and comment ID.

-Parameters:
+#### Parameters:

-postId (string): The ID of the blog post. commentId (string): The ID of the comment to update.
+`postId (string): The ID of the blog post.`
+`commentId (string): The ID of the comment to update.`
-Request Body:
+#### Request Body:

-text (string): The updated text content of the comment.
+`text (string): The updated text content of the comment.`

-Response:
+#### Response:

-msg (string): A message indicating the result of the update process. status (number): The HTTP status code (OK - 200) indicating success.
+`msg (string): A message indicating the result of the update process.` `status (number): The HTTP status code (OK - 200) indicating success.`

-Delete Comment
+#### Delete Comment
-Route: /api/posts/:postId/:commentId
+- Route: /api/posts/:postId/:commentId
-Request Type: DELETE
+- Request Type: DELETE

-Description:
+#### Description:
-This endpoint allows users to delete a specific comment associated with a blog post and comment ID.
+- This endpoint allows users to delete a specific comment associated with a blog post and comment ID.

 `Parameters:`